February 24th - 2:30am - Operation "Florida or Bust!!" -

 This afternoon we ladies took another ride to the "smaller dunes" on the other side of the road.
 From a distance the other side of the road looks like a bunch of

-little trees and green bushes, but the closer you get the more purple and pink start to show, and by the time you get over to that side you are surrounded by
+little trees and green bushes, but the closer you get the more the purple and pink start to show.
+By the time you get over to that side you are surrounded by

 February 15th -